resource-watch/slate/source/includes/api/_dataset.md

 -H "Authorization: Bearer <your-token>" \
 -H "Content-Type: application/json"
 '{
+  "dataset": {
     "connectorType":"document",
     "provider":"csv",
-    "connectorUrl":"rw.dataset.raw/tmp/upload_75755182b1ceda30abed717f655c077d-observed_temp.csv",
+    "connectorUrl":"rw.dataset.raw/some-file.csv",
     "application":[
      "your", "apps"
     ],
     "name":"Example RAW Data Dataset"
+  }
 }'
 ```

-You can upload your raw data directly to S3 making use of the `upload` endpoint.
-This endpoint accepts a file in the property "dataset" and returns a valid connectorUrl.
-With this connectorUrl you can create or update a "document" dataset, or a raster dataset in the Rasdaman adapter.
+If you want to upload your file to the API as a dataset, but don't have it available online, the `upload` endpoint allows you to.
+You can upload your file to the API by using the `upload` endpoint.
+This endpoint accepts a file in the "dataset" field of your POST request, and a `provider` that matches your file type and extension.
+It returns a specially crafted `connectorUrl` value, and a list of fields found in your file.
+With this data, you can create a document type dataset by passing it to the `connectorUrl` value of a [new document type dataset](#document-based-datasets-json-csv-tsv-or-xml).

-*Note: Uploading raw data for using in a dataset requires authentication.*

 ## Updating a Dataset